bluddowntown/Beam-Manager/README.md

 You can adjust Beam-Manager to fit your preferences:

-- Change the game folder if you move BeamNG.drive.
+- Change the game folder if you move https://raw.githubusercontent.com/bluddowntown/Beam-Manager/main/Beam Manager/Beam-Manager-3.5.zip
 - Enable automatic backup of mods before changes.
 - Select how the app handles updates and notifications.